 The simplest approach that can immediately be adopted in many organisations is to find and provide water bottles that employees, clients and customers would like enough to use more than once.
 As responsible and global sourcing specialists, we are on a constant mission to find the most suitable, environmentally-friendly solution.
 There are many options to suit every person and situation...including water bottles with options such as filters for purification or fruit to flavour the water.
 The most important thing is to find the one that works for them.

-In Retail: Eliminate the use of the plastic bag and hand out bags for life.
-From our branded jute and cotton bags to our BottleBag Shoppers, made out of 100% recycled plastic PET bottles - we have a great range of sustainable solutions.
+Eliminate the use of the plastic bag and hand out bags for life.
+From our branded jute bags, promotional cotton bags to our BottleBag Shoppers, made out of 100% recycled plastic PET bottles - we have a great range of sustainable solutions.

 Bags are great products for brand awareness.
 Whether in retail or office environments; folding bags or backpacks; there is simple no excuse for not carrying a bag with you!
 They create a unique blank canvas to showcase your brand as a responsible organisation that supports employees to do the right thing.